yaya2devops/aws-cloud-project-bootcamp/journal/week7.md

 Once the changes are saved, you will need to wait for the changes to propagate across the DNS network, which can take anywhere from a few minutes to a 48 hours; Mine happened extremely quick.

-## SSL Request using AWS Certificate Manager
+## Request Cert using AWS Certificate Manager
+Route 53 Integrate with ACM  to enable TLS.
 - Log in to your AWS account and navigate to the AWS Certificate Manager (ACM) console.
 - Click on the "Request a certificate" button.
 - Enter the domain name for which you want to create the SSL certificate: